Friday, January 05, 2024

 Step 5 Save the visual

-Finally, your Filled Map is ready.
-Click save button to save the visual.
+Finally, your Filled Map visual is ready.
+Click Save to save the report.

 When to use Filled Map visual?